xStarbound/xStarbound/README.md

 - You can now make `.patch` files that are just merged in, early-beta-style (@novaenia).
 That's why the patch files in `assets/xSBassets` are unusually simple.
 All of OpenStarbound's JSON patch parameters are also supported.
 - Almost all Lua callbacks from the original xSB (by @fezzedone), `input` callbacks (by @novaenia), plus some extra `player`, `chat`, `interface` and `clipboard` callbacks for compatibility with OpenStarbound mods and some StarExtensions mods (@fezzedone).
 - Various crash fixes (@fezzedone and @novaenia).
+- `/settileprotection` supports variadic arguments and ranges like on OpenStarbound (@novaenia).
 - Custom user input support with a keybindings menu (rewrite by @novaenia from StarExtensions).
 - Client-side positional voice chat that works on completely vanilla servers; is compatible with StarExtensions.
 This uses Opus for crisp, HD audios.
 Rewrite by @novaenia from StarExtensions.
   - The voice chat configuration dialogue is made available in the options menu rather than as a chat command.